Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 December 5-9, 2023; from Princeton, NJ

 As we approach the 250th Anniversary of the Revolutionary War, this landmark period in our history is already in the midst of a renaissance with a renewed dedication to “The Cause” expressed in literature as well as in the arts.
-Fresh attempts during the Digital Age to address the history of the revolution and the war that it spawned have produced new discoveries and intriguing interpretations of traditional sources.
+Fresh attempts during the Digital Age to address the history of the Revolution and the War that it spawned have produced new discoveries and intriguing interpretations of traditional sources.
 More fortuitously, lands and properties have become more accessible today than they were even at the turn of the 20th century.
 For interpretive history programs, this renaissance has produced the most accurate and exciting results imaginable; in some instances, an up-to-date tour of the battlefields and other sites related to a military campaign has rendered obsolete similarly themed programs even a generation ago.
-This is particularly true for Valley Forge (1777-1778) and the Monmouth Campaign (1778).
+This is particularly true for Valley Forge (1777-1778), and the Monmouth Campaign (1778).

 BGES continues this updated, Revolutionary War program with its final installment of a three-part series that chronologically covers all three campaigns.
 In December 2023, we go back to December 1777 and then proceed through seven dramatic months of our history.